klaramcfredriksson/klaramcfredriksson/README.md

 - **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
 - If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
 Only do this if you know how to write HTML!

-# Featured users (success stories!)

-Visit the [Official website](http://beautifuljekyll.com/examples) to see sample websites using Beautiful Jekyll.

-If you'd like to showcase yourself and join this list, [upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362) will give you that publicity plus some other rewards!

 # FAQ and support

 Visit the [official FAQ page](https://beautifuljekyll.com/faq) for answers to commonly asked questions.

 Beautiful Jekyll is used by 50,000+ people with wildly varying degrees of web skills, so it's impossible to answer all the questions that may arise.
 For any question that's not specifically related to Beautiful Jekyll and is more about Jekyll or web development in general, the answer can often be found on Google, in the [Jekyll documentation](https://jekyllrb.com/), or on the [Jekyll support forum](https://talk.jekyllrb.com/).

-To receive support, select one of the [different plans](https://beautifuljekyll.com/plans) Beautiful Jekyll offers.
-You can also use the [Discussions](https://github.com/daattali/beautiful-jekyll/discussions) area to try to get help from the community.

-# Contributions

-Thank you to [all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
-If you find any problems or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.

-You can also contribute by becoming an [official sponsor](https://github.com/sponsors/daattali/sponsorships?tier_id=39856) to help keep Beautiful Jekyll well-maintained.

-# Credits

-This template was not made *entirely* from scratch.
-I'd like to give special thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.

-I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.